ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 ## Domino Hands-On Workshop: Analyzing Electricity Production in the UK

-#### In this workshop you will work through an end-to-end workflow broken into various labs to -
+#### In this workshop you will work through an end-to-end workflow broken into various labs to

 * Create a Domino Project, invite colaborators & set up project communication
 * Create a laptop in the cloud - or a Domino Workspace
-* Read in and vizualize historic data from a connected source - an s3 bucket.
+* Read in and vizualize historic data from a connected source.
-* Read in and process data from a live source
+* Run & schedule jobs to read in and process data from a live source
-* Using that live source - create a scheduled job to create a scheduled report
 * Building a hosted app to predict electric genration

 # Section 1 - Project Set Up